unrealcv/unrealcv/README.md

 1. A set of UnrealCV commands to interact with the virtual world.
 2. Communication between UE4 and an external program, such as Caffe.

 UnrealCV can be used in two ways.
-First, download a compiled game binary with UnrealCV embedded.
+The first one is using a compiled game binary with UnrealCV embedded.
 This is as simple as running a game, no knowledge of Unreal Engine is required.
-Second, install UnrealCV plugin to Unreal Engine 4 (UE4) and use the editor of UE4 to build a new virtual world.
+The second is installing UnrealCV plugin to Unreal Engine 4 (UE4) and use the editor of UE4 to build a new virtual world.

 Please read [Tutorial: Getting Started](/tutorial/getting_started.html) to learn using UnrealCV.